Frequently Asked Questions

 We understand that allergies can be a challenge, and we will accommodate as much as possible.
 If your child has food allergies or dietary restrictions, please let us know so we can be mindful of their needs.
 For severe allergies (such as bee stings), we ask that you inform us if your child will have emergency medications available.

 That said, some allergens are simply part of our environment.
-We have a friendly and loving golden retriever who shares our space, and outdoor adventures are an essential part of Valley Marigold—so while we can make many adjustments, allergies to pets, dirt, or fresh air may be unavoidable!
+We have a friendly and a loving golden retriever who shares our space, and outdoor adventures are an essential part of Valley Marigold—so while we can make many adjustments, allergies to pets, dirt, or fresh air may be unavoidable!

 -